How to buy the best hedge trimmer

 If you have a small hedge and don’t mind a little exercise, a pair of hand shears might be all you need.

-If you only have a limited amount of hedge to cut fairly close to the house, a mains electric hedge trimmer with a cutting blade up to 45cm long is the best option.
-Our Best Buys are quick, leave a neat finish and are easy to use.
+For situations where you have a limited amount of hedge to cut close to the house, a mains electric hedge trimmer with a cutting blade up to 45cm long is the best option.
+Our selection of Best Buy hedge trimmers are quick, leave a neat finish and are easy to use.
 If you hate the hassle of dealing with the power cable, consider a cordless hedge trimmer.

 If you have lots of hedges to cut, look for a hedge trimmer with a longer cutting blade.
-We have Best Buy hedge trimmers with a blade length of up to 70cm or more, which will cut significantly more in a single sweep than one with a 45cm-long blade.
-If your hedges are too far from the nearest power source, a petrol hedge trimmer is a sensible option.
+We have Best Buy hedge trimmers with a blade length of up to 70cm or more, which will cut a significant amount in a single sweep.
+For hedges that are too far from the nearest power source, a petrol hedge trimmer is a sensible option.
 But also consider a cordless machine – some come with a spare battery, or you could buy an extra one to extend the cutting time.

 Find out which models are Best Buy corded, cordless and petrol hedge trimmers.

-If you have a number of tall hedges, it might be worth considering a long-reach hedge trimmer, which will allow you to reach the top of a high hedge without a ladder.
+If you're dealing with tall hedges, it might be worth considering a long-reach hedge trimmer, which will allow you to reach the top of a high hedge without a ladder.
 We've tested corded electric, cordless and petrol versions.
-Read our guide on long-reach hedge trimmers here.